andredesousa/devops-best-practices/README.md

 Create a production-like or staging environment, identical to production, to validate changes before pushing them to production.
 This will eliminate mismatches and last-minute surprises.
-When we deploy something into staging, and it works, we can be reasonably assured that that version won’t fail in production and cause an outage.
+When we deploy something into staging, and it works, we can be reasonably assured that that version won't fail in production and cause an outage.
 This environment is the final check of confidence.
 Here it is important to have almost the same amount of data as we would in production.
 This enables us to do load testing and test the scalability of the application in production.